Pytt Geddes

-Pytt Geddes (born Gerda Meyer Bruun; 17 July 1917 – 4 March 2006) was responsible for bringing t'ai chi to the UK.
+Gerda ("Pytt") Geddes (born Gerda Meyer Bruun; 17 July 1917 – 4 March 2006) was responsible for bringing tai chi to the UK.
 She taught classes at The Place in London.

-She was born in Bergen, Norway, the daughter of a successful businessman and politician who served in the Norwegian government as Minister of Trade.
+She was born in Bergen, Norway, the daughter of Gerdt Henrik Meyer Bruun, a successful businessman and politician who served in the Norwegian government as Minister of Trade.
 During World War II, she joined the Norwegian resistance movement.

-After she and David Geddes married in 1948, they moved to Shanghai, where she discovered t'ai chi.
+After she and David Geddes married in 1948, they moved to Shanghai, where she discovered tai chi.
 Soon after, the People's Liberation Army took power there.
-Around 1951, they were able to move to Hong Kong, where she studied t'ai chi with Choy Hawk Pang, and then with his son Choy Kam Man.
+Around 1951, they were able to move to Hong Kong, where she studied tai chi with Choy Hawk Pang, and then with his son Choy Kam Man.

 She became a friend of Benjamin Britten and Peter Pears.

 She studied psychology in the US and underwent Reichian analysis in Oslo.